MichaelBell/picovision-projects/gol/README.md

-# Conway's Game of Life for PicoDV
+# Conway's Game of Life for PicoVision

-Conway's game of life implementation for DV Stick.
+Conway's game of life implementation for PicoVision.

 Code needs some structuring, but the basics are there to either run starting from a random start or from standard Game of Life RLE data.